iamdtang/backbone-data/README.md

 ### Key Features

-* Provides identity mapping of models
-* Caches models in browser memory
+* Automatic Caching and Identity Mapping - If a model had already been loaded, asking for it a second time will always return the same object instance.
+This minimizes the number of round-trips to the server.
 * Provides a single point of entry for data access through the global variable _DS_
-* Works with existing Backbone models and collections
+* Works with existing Backbone models and collections.
-* Manages singletons for each of your primary data collections.
+* Manages singletons for each collection type.
 Many times you'll need the same collection instance in multiple views.
-Just ask for this collection from the store and it will give you the same collection instance for a given resource.
+Just ask for a collection type from the store and it will give you the same collection instance each time.
+* Load incomplete models into the store to be completed and cached later.
+Imagine you have an array of product objects bootstrapped onto the page from the server.
+Each product object is incomplete, lacking extra details that may or may not be needed based on user actions.
+With the data store, you can load these incomplete product models and specify that they are incomplete.
+Based on the user's actions, if a full product with details is needed, the store will fetch the details once, merge the details into the model thus completing it, and always return that completed cached model.
 * AMD compatible
 * 702 bytes gzip and minified